A Complete Guide to the Best Education Options for the 2023-24 School Year

-Are you feeling lost in the confusion over your school options for the 2020-21 school year?
+Are you feeling lost in the confusion over your school options for the 2023-24 school year?
 Many parents are being faced with making decisions about their child’s education that are confusing and overwhelming.
-School Districts are faced with developing a plan that will allow children to “go to school” safely.
+School Districts are faced with developing a plan to help students make up for the learning loss of the Covid years.

-OK.
-You made it through the 2019-20 school year.
-Phew!
-Are you concerned about how much actual learning took place?
+Are you also concerned that your child has lost another year of learning?
 Has your child fallen behind grade level?
 How will your child catch up?

 Will one of the School District options work for my child?